 In the simplest of terms, Curtarolo and his colleagues have created a Joy of Cooking for scientists wishing to develop materials for ultra-specialized uses, such as highly efficient electrical components to cool down electronics like laptops (replacing the bulkier fans now in use).

 However, in the past, finding the right combination of elements for a particular function was a trial-and-error process without a solid theoretical underpinning, which could make the process slow and expensive.
 And even at the end of that process, the material still may not have been the best for the job.
 The project developed by the Duke engineers provides detailed “recipes” for creating the most efficient combinations for a specific purpose, much like hardware stores mix many fundamental paint colors to achieve a customized result.
-The repository, organized as a multi university consortium, is free and open to all [www.aflowlib.org].
+The repository, organized as a multi-university consortium, is free and open to all at www.aflowlib.org.

 “We have calculated the thermoelectric properties of more than 2,500 compounds and have calculated all their energy potentials in order to come up with the best candidates for combining them in the most efficient ways,” Curtarolo said.
 “Scientists will now have a more rational basis when they decide which elements to combine for their thermoelectric devices.

 “While extremely helpful and important, a database is intrinsically a sterile repository of information, without a soul and without life.
 We need to find the materials’ ‘genes,’” said Curtarolo.
 “We have developed what we call the ‘topological descriptor,’ that when applied to the database can provide the directions for producing materials with desired properties.”